Sean Hayes: Film

-He also appeared as Mr. Hank Humberfloob and provided the voice of "The Fish" in The Cat in the Hat.
-In a 2008 interview in The New York Times, Hayes talked about a television project, BiCoastal, about "a guy with a wife and kids in California and a boyfriend in New York" for Showtime.
+Broadway

 He made his Broadway debut in the April 2010 Broadway revival of the musical Promises, Promises.
 He received a nomination for the Drama League Award for Distinguished Performance, and was nominated for a Tony Award for Best Actor in a Musical.

 Hayes was host of the 64th Annual Tony Awards on June 13, 2010, on CBS.

-In 2010, he reprised the role of Mr. Tinkles, the evil white Persian cat, in Cats & Dogs: The Revenge of Kitty Galore.
+Hayes starred in the Broadway production An Act of God, June 6 to September 4, 2016, after engagements in Los Angeles and San Francisco.

+In 2022, Hayes portrayed pianist Oscar Levant in the play by Doug Wright entitled Good Night, Oscar which premiered at the Goodman Theatre in Chicago.
+He reprised the role on Broadway at the Belasco Theatre, beginning in April 2023.
+He received rave reviews for his performance earning a Tony Award for Best Actor in a Play.
+He also received the Drama Desk Award for Outstanding Lead Performance in a Play.
+In February 2025, it was announced that Hayes would make his debut on the West End reprising this role in a production at the Barbican Theatre in the summer of 2025.

+Other television work

 On November 15, 2010, he appeared in a satirical PSA for the repeal of Don't Ask, Don't Tell on The Daily Show with Jon Stewart.
-He played Larry Fine in the film The Three Stooges (2012).
+In a 2008 interview in The New York Times, Hayes talked about a television project, BiCoastal, about "a guy with a wife and kids in California and a boyfriend in New York" for Showtime.
+He was the host of An All Star Tribute to James Burrows.
+Hayes has also guest starred as Buddy Wood on the NBC sitcom Parks and Recreation.

+Producing and production company

 Aware that his role in Will & Grace "wouldn't go on forever," Hayes teamed up with friend Todd Milliner, whom he met at Illinois State University, to create the television production company Hazy Mills Productions in 2004.
 Hayes was co-executive producer of the TV Land original comedy series Hot in Cleveland, which premiered in June 2010 and ran for six seasons.
 He was also a co-executive producer of the NBC series Grimm, as well as creator and executive producer on another NBC series, Hollywood Game Night.
 Other television series produced by the company include The Soul Man and Sean Saves the World.

+Ventures with his husband

 Hayes and his husband, Scott Icenogle, produce lip-sync videos under their YouTube channel, The Kitchen Sync.
-They lip-synced to songs such as Trouble and Burnitup!
-He was the host of An All Star Tribute to James Burrows.
-Hayes starred in the Broadway production An Act of God, June 6 to September 4, 2016, after engagements in Los Angeles and San Francisco.

-In 2017, Hayes played the role of Steven, the devil emoji in The Emoji Movie.
-He and his husband wrote a book named Plum, which is about how the sugar plum fairy got her wings.
-Hayes has always had an interest for the Nutcracker and memorized the whole musical piece.
-Hayes has also guest starred as Buddy Wood on the NBC sitcom Parks and Recreation.
+They lip-synced to songs such as "Trouble" and "Burnitup!"
+Hayes has always had an interest in The Nutcracker and memorized the whole musical piece.

+Podcasting

 In July 2020, Hayes, along with Will Arnett and Jason Bateman, created a comedy and talk podcast called SmartLess.
-He also hosts another podcast with Dr. Priyanka Wali called HypochondriActor.
-Hayes starred in and was one of the executive producers for the Netflix Series Q-Force, released September 2, 2021.
+He also hosts another podcast with Priyanka Wali called HypochondriActor.
+Hayes starred in and was one of the executive producers for the Netflix series Q-Force, released September 2, 2021.

-In 2022 Hayes portrayed pianist Oscar Levant in the play by Doug Wright entitled Good Night, Oscar which premiered at the Goodman Theatre in Chicago.
-He is set to reprise the role on Broadway at the Belasco Theatre.